magicalsoup/CCC-Junior-Prep/Lesson8 Algorithms/Problem 3/README.md

 # Problem 3
-> Welcome to problem 3, proceed etierh to this [link](https://dmoj.ca/problem/rollencrypt) or the Rolling Encryption.pdf file to begin
+- Welcome to problem 3, proceed to this [link](https://dmoj.ca/problem/rollencrypt) or the Rolling Encryption.pdf file to begin.
-> ## Good Luck!
+- ### Good Luck!